 Sugar-free marshmallows is a slightly modified recipe from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 Enjoy these beautiful sugar-free marshmallows!

 Typically you need a hand mixer or mixing machine, but I also provided one recipe you can simply use a blender for.